 Gemba Walk Checklist for Remote Teams

-What Is a Gemba Walk?
+What is the Purpose of a Gemba Walk?

 Gemba Walk literally means “the actual place” in Japanese and more or less refers to an onsite observation.
 It is all about making sure that you as a manager will make the right decision by going to the actual source of real work.